Cost to Attend MSU

 As a public land-grant university, Montana State University is able to offer high quality education at an affordable price

 |Tuition & Fees (by level) AY 2016-2017|

 *Health Insurance is mandatory but can be purchased by the student separately.
 Students must bring proof of health insurance and MSU health insurance will be waived.

 |On-campus shared room (9-month school year)*||US$8,824-10,962/year|

 |On-campus apartment (for graduate students) - no meals||US$533-817/month|

 |Total costs that will appear on I-20 or DS-2019|

 |Graduate Programs (all)||US$30,000|

-All students with non-immigrant visas (F-1 or J-1) must provide certification of financial support for the time period that they will be enrolled at Montana State University.
-The Financial Certificate guarantees that the required minimum funds, in U.S. dollars, will be available to the student during the academic year.
+All students with non-immigrant visas (F-1 or J-1) must provide certification of financial support for the time period in which they will be enrolled at Montana State University.
+The Financial Certificate guarantees the required minimum funds, in U.S. dollars, will be available to the student during the academic year.
 Applicants must also plan to meet expenses for subsequent years of study.